Wedding Guest Experiences: Favors Are Officially Out

 Boring favors had a solid run.
 But in the era of intentional weddings, your guests deserve more than a tiny object with your date stamped on it.
 The new standard is wedding guest experiences that make people feel welcomed, valued, and genuinely thanked for showing up—especially when they traveled, took time off, and came ready to celebrate you.

-So if you want guests to leave saying, “That was SO thoughtful,” give them something personal and worth keeping.
-Live watercolor guest portraits turn their outfits into art they’ll frame.
-A live engraving bar turns a useful item into a custom keepsake—without forcing anyone to take home clutter.
-Less waste, more meaning, more “omg I’m obsessed.”
+Live watercolor guest portraits turn their outfits into art they'll frame.
+Less waste, more meaning, more "omg I'm obsessed."